 In fact, one of the things you will have to learn as a turtle hobbyist is how to ignore your turtle's begging for food.
 This may sound cruel, but turtles are very intelligent animals who quickly learn to beg for food every time they see you walk past the tank.
 But overeating can cause all kinds of medical problems for turtles, so we have to learn to ignore their begging and feed them only as much food as is good for them.

 You see, in nature turtles are "opportunistic feeders."
 That means that when they see food, they eat it -- whether they're hungry or not.
 This is because in the wild, turtles don't know when they'll get their next meal, so they pig out when there's food available just in case it's a long time before they get to eat again.
 But in the wild, they also burn off a lot of calories hunting for food.
 In a tank, they just get fat if they're overfed.

 Pet turtles have their keepers to feed them, but they still act as if they were in the wild.
 So it's up to us to feed them only as much as they need.

 A pet turtle living in a well-designed habitat, with proper heat and lighting, and whose diet consists largely of a high-quality turtle food, usually won't need vitamin supplements.
-Most turtle foods contain all the vitamins and minerals a turtle in a healthy habitat needs.
+Most high-quality turtle foods contain all the vitamins and minerals a turtle in a healthy habitat needs.

 The most common exception to this rule is calcium, which turtles need in high amounts to build and maintain their skeletal systems and shells.
 Calcium can be added to a turtle's diet by adding supplements to their food; or it can be added to their environment by placing a cuttlebone or sepia bone in the tank.